lambdaspot/tutorials/aws-lambda-jbang/README.md

-## Example AWS Lambda Application in Scala
+## Example AWS Lambda Application in Java 17

-This example illustrates creating a simple AWS Lambda function in Scala.
+This example illustrates creating a simple AWS Lambda function in Java 17.

 ## Building deployable artifact